Administrator-Convert or Upgrade

 Requirements

-• Submission of fingerprints for a background check is required if a valid Washington certificate is not already on record
+- Submit fingerprints for a background check if you do not already have a valid Washington certificate on record

 Upgrade-Initial Principal or Program Administrator to Professional Administrator